-The evening before I was to lead a day-long workshop on “Our Universal Call to Care for Creation,” I asked my parents if they would listen to my keynote presentation, and they lovingly obliged.
+The evening before I was to lead a day-long workshop on “Our Universal Call to Care for Creation,” I asked my parents if they would listen to my keynote presentation.

 After 75 minutes of detailing Christianity’s inherent ecological consciousness and various approaches to living ecologically ethical lives, I asked if they had any questions.
 My mom, with more of a revelation than a query, said, “So that’s why you became so ‘green.’
 It’s because of your faith.”

 She was right.
-A deep dive into ecological theology followed by fascination with Pope Francis’ encyclical Laudato Si’ (On Care for Our Common Home) taught me that sustainable lifestyle habits are required of Catholics if we intend to live a life that glorifies God.
+A deep dive into ecological theology, followed by fascination with Pope Francis’ encyclical Laudato Si’ (On Care for Our Common Home), taught me that sustainable lifestyle habits are required of Catholics if we intend to live lives that glorify God.

 After limiting the use of fossil fuels, reducing dietary dependence on animal agriculture is the second most effective method of preventing climate change and environmental degradation.
 That means that eating less meat is a significant way to live out the Catholic call to care for creation—in terms of both tilling and keeping the Earth and caring for the Earth’s most vulnerable communities.

 The notion that humans are called to care for the vulnerable among us is a foundation of Catholicism.
 How we do that looks different in different ages of history and stages of understanding.
 Today, excessive consumption of resources in one part of the world has lasting impacts on communities across the globe.
 As Pope Francis asserts several times in Laudato Si’, “Everything is connected.”

 For example, animal agriculture requires 18 times more land use than what is needed to produce the same amount of food for someone who maintains a vegan diet.
 Often, large forests are cleared to create grazing space for animals.
 The deforestation results in increased carbon dioxide levels in the atmosphere, which affects weather patterns.